Table of Contents

 Sensitivity does not equal vulnerability.
-Many of Dr Boyce’ orchid children patients have grown up to become eminent adults, magnificent parents, intelligent and generous citizens of the world.
+Many of Dr Boyce’s orchid patients have grown up to become eminent adults, magnificent parents, and intelligent and generous citizens of the world.
 As it turns out, sensitive children respond to not just negative influences but also positive ones.
 Their receptivity to the environment can also bring a reversal of fortune.

 Orchid children’s receptivity applies to physical sensations and relational experiences such as warmth or indifference.
 They may devolve into despair in critical, undermining settings, but in a supportive and nurturing environment, they thrive even better than the dandelions.

 The Orchid and Dandelion theory asserts that the very genes that give us the most challenges also underlie the most remarkable qualities.
-Sensitivity is like a ‘highly leveraged evolutionary bets’ that carry both high risks and potential rewards’ (Dobbs, 2009).
+Sensitivity is like a ‘highly leveraged evolutionary bet’ that carries both high risks and potential rewards’ (Dobbs, 2009).
 The very sensitive children that suffer in a precarious childhood environment are the same children most likely to flourish and prosper.
 In fact, they have the most capacity to be unusually vital, creative, and successful.

 In other words, the sensitive ones are simply more responsive to their surrounding system.
 With the right kind of knowledge, support and nurture— even if this means replenishing in adulthood what one did not get in childhood — they can thrive like no others.

 You may wonder: The Highly Sensitive Person concept seems to describe me to a T; how is this work different from other coaching or therapy for highly sensitive people?

 In my work in Eggshell Transformations, I have expanded the definition of emotional sensitivity to include a dimension of intensity.
 In my research and experience of working with highly sensitive people, I have found that there is a group of people— perhaps a subgroup of highly sensitive people— who are not only ‘sensitive’, but also exceptionally intense, passionate, perceptive, and creative.
 If you are one of them, the term “sensitivity” is simply inadequate to describe the spectrum of how you experience life.